October is almost here! And I thought it might be time to get back into the swing of knitting/spinning blogging. (Better late than never, right?)

 35. A book where one of the main characters is royalty: The Looking Glass Wars by Frank Beddor.

-link): The Lady Astronaut of Mars by Mary Kowal.
+36. A Hugo Award winner or nominee (link): The Lady Astronaut of Mars by Mary Kowal.

 37. A book you choose randomly: A Book of Bees by Sue Hubbell.